gildas-lormeau/zip.js/docs/variables/ERR_UNDEFINED_READER.md

 ## Remarks

-Thrown when adding an entry with the [ZipWriterConstructorOptions#passThrough](../interfaces/ZipWriterConstructorOptions.md#passthrough) option set to `true` and no Reader instance: the headers of such an entry describe its content verbatim and would declare content that is not there.
+Thrown when adding an entry with the [ZipWriterConstructorOptions#passThrough](../interfaces/ZipWriterConstructorOptions.md#passthrough) option set to `true` or to `"compressed"` and no Reader instance: the headers of such an entry describe its content verbatim and would declare content that is not there.
 Directory entries are exempt, they have no content to write as-is.